- 26 Mar 2021

 – Make your documents available in alternative formats.

-– Use hashtags and emojis sparingly and at the end of your posts.
+– Use hashtags sparingly and at the end of your posts.

 – Use a PDF authoring tool to provide accessibility support with your PDF documents.